2akura/SVR_DST_assigment-01-/README.md

 ```
 ./ readme.md
    \\this is a readme.md file for this repository
-   \\this file made for documentating the given homework
+   \\this repository made for documentating the given homework
    \\may this documentation satisfy the requirements